The Multimodal Mind

 Text models can self-improve this way too — but only where an automatic grader exists.
 Math has checkable answers, code has unit tests, and RL from verifiable rewards has driven much of the recent progress in exactly those domains.[29]
 Two things limit it.
 First, breadth: verifiable graders cover a narrow slice of what we care about, and everything else falls back on learned proxies — reward models, LLM judges — which are themselves models that can be reward-hacked and carry no ground truth about the physical world.
 Second, what the signal improves: a unit test sharpens a policy, but it doesn't teach the model how the world works.
 Physics fixes both.
 It is a broad, grounded grader across the entire embodied space — did the glass actually lift? did the motion obey gravity? — and that signal flows back into the world model itself.
 Physics is to physical reality what unit tests are to code.

 The catch is that the whole loop runs inside a simulation, so its ceiling is simulation fidelity.
-Train against a simulator that gets physics wrong and the model learns from a lie — the rewards are noise and nothing compounds (exactly what the fidelity slider above shows).
+Train against a simulator that gets physics wrong and the model learns from a lie — the rewards are noise and nothing compounds.
 And neither obvious option is enough on its own: a hand-built physics engine is accurate but can't render the visual richness of the real world, while real video is realistic but you can't act inside it.
-The essential ingredient is therefore a learned world simulator — trained on real video for realism and interactivity, and corrected by physics engines for physical consistency.
+The essential ingredient is therefore a learned world simulator — trained on real video for realism and interactivity,[13] and corrected by physics engines for physical consistency.[20]

 Drag the fidelity slider to see how it gates the compounding rate.

-Low fidelity and the flywheel slips: the model learns from a simulation that lies about physics, so capability barely compounds.
-High fidelity and each cycle multiplies the last.
+Low fidelity and the flywheel slips; high fidelity and each cycle multiplies the last.
 The whole strategy lives or dies on the quality of the imagined world.

 Here is the payoff of building it as one model.
 Every major AI capability challenge is a different route through the same architecture — a particular choice of input modalities and output modality.
 Pick inputs and an output below to see which of today's siloed research problems you've just described.
 Familiar combinations name an established task; the rest are tagged potential application — routes the same model could serve, with no household name yet.